Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: Deriving the beta-functions

 \subsection{Polynomial expansion and exponents}

 In order to compute the critical exponents one has to use dimensionless quantities.
 The mass dimension of some are given as

 where $\eta_k$ is the running anomalous dimension, which is defined by

 The running anomalous dimension becomes the critical exponent $\eta$ in the fixed point.
-The Euclidean dimension $d$ is a continuous parameter in the beta functions of the dimensionless couplings, we set its value to $d=3$ throughout this work.
+The Euclidean dimension $d$ is a continuous parameter in the beta functions of the dimensionless couplings.
+We set its value to $d=3$ throughout this work.
 The beta functions for the dimensionless scale dependent functions are partial differential equations with the scale $k$ and the dimensionless field $\tilde{\rho}$ (we denote the dimensionless quantities with tilde) as independent variables.
 One strategy to solve these equations is to Taylor expand the dimensionless scale dependent functions in power of the dimensionless field around a reference point $\rho^*$

 This reduces the coupled set of partial differential equations to a coupled set of ordinary differential equations.
+This course of action has been taken for example in Refs.~\cite{dela-nlo,dela2003}.
 There are two well known choices for $\rho^*$.
 It can either be zero $(\rho^*=0)$ or the running minimum $\rho^* = \kappa_k$ of the most basic scale dependent function, the local potential $U_k$.
-Throughout this work we use $\rho^* = \kappa_k$, because it provides a faster convergence of the physical results with increasing $M_F$ than expanding around the vanishing field \cite{LITIM2002128}.
+Throughout this work we use $\rho^* = \kappa_k$, because it provides a faster convergence of the physical results with increasing $M_F$ than expanding around the vanishing field \cite{poly-stability,LITIM2002128}.
 We denote the highest power in the Taylor series of a general scale dependent function $F_k$ with $M_F$, if the subscript contains multiple capital Latin letters such as $M_{WHJ}$, it means that the scale dependent functions $W_k$, $H_k$ and $J_k$ are truncated at identical powers $M_W=M_H=M_J\equiv M_{WHJ}$.

-The Wilson Fisher fixed point is the nontrivial fixed point solution of the beta functions.
+The Wilson-Fisher fixed point is the nontrivial fixed point solution of the beta functions.
 Once it is located, the critical value of the anomalous dimension $\eta$ is determined.
 The critical exponent of the correlation length $\nu$ and its subleading scaling corrections $\omega,\omega_i$ are obtained by linearizing the RG-flow in the vicinity of the fixed point.
 The eigenvalues of the Jacobian matrix $J_{ij}=\partial \beta_{\tilde{g}_i}/\partial \tilde{g}_j$, with $\tilde{g}_i$ being a general dimensionless coupling from the model, at the fixed point are $-\nu^{-1}<\omega<\omega_1<\ldots$ in increasing order.